Mona Flying Club

 Visiting Mona Aerodrome (EGOQ)

-For pilots wishing to visit Mona please note PPR is required, also a valid copyof your Insurance with £7.5 million Crown indemnity cover, either mailed to the club before arrival or a copy will be taken when you book in.
+For pilots wishing to visit Mona please note PPR is required, with a valid copy of your Insurance with £7.5 million Crown indemnity cover, either mailed to the club before arrival or a copy will be taken when you book in.
 For overnight stops there is limited hangar space available, although there is plenty of outside parking if required.
-We have a comfortable clubhouse with tea and coffee available, a fully fitted kitchen and a relaxing lounge area with WIFI for flightplanning.
+We have a comfortable clubhouse with tea and coffee available, a fully fitted kitchen and a relaxing lounge area with WIFI and a computer for flight planning.

 Although Mona is an RAF base it is operated at weekends, bank holidays and mid-week summer evenings by Mona Flying Club which provides full PPL/LAPL training together with Night and IMC ratings plus rating and CoE renewals.
 Special arrangements can be made in advance to conduct training during midweek days, flying out from Mona and returning later in the day.

 Runways: 04/22.
 Length -1666 × 46m Tarmac

 04–Right circuits.
 TORA 1579m; LDA 1524m Tarmac surface.

 22–Left circuits .
 TORA 1579m; LDA 1579m Tarmac surface.

 Lights: Threshold, Runway, PAPI